29-Year-Old Goalie – New York Islanders

 Thomas Greiss Contract Information:

-Signed a one-year, $1 million deal with the Penguins in July of 2014.
+Signed a two-year, $3 million contract with the Islanders in July 2015.

 To instantly reveal our fantasy analysis of every player – including Thomas Greiss – simply subscribe now.